 What is a resume and where do I start?

-A resume serves as a primary tool in your job search process and can help provide a summary of your knowledge, skills, and abilities.
+and can help provide a summary of your knowledge, skills, and abilities.
 It can highlight your accomplishments and provide a “snapshot” of your experience.
 Resumes help describe choices you’ve made to help you get to where you are today.
 But it is not an autobiography.
 It is necessary to take the time to carefully construct and review your resume before submitting to an organization.

 If you do not currently have a resume, please allow time to gather all of the information.
 If you feel a bit discouraged, data gather in sections based on headers you want to include in your resume.
 For example, gather your previous employment history information, then education dates, etc. Once you’ve invested the time, it will be very easy to update as you receive new responsibilities and/or achieve educational milestones.